Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Acknowledgements

 \section{Acknowledgements}

-We kindly thank Johanna Teske, Natasha Batalha and Martin Binet for useful discussions that helped improve this paper.
-JGR gratefully acknowledges support from the Kavli Foundation.
+{\jr{We kindly thank the anonymous reviewer for useful comments that helped improve the paper, as well as Johanna Teske, Natasha Batalha, Martin Binet, Shreyas Vissapragada, Parke Loyd, and Leonardo dos Santos for useful discussions that helped improve this paper.}} JGR gratefully acknowledges support from the Kavli Foundation.
 JEO is supported by a Royal Society University Research Fellowship.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 853022).
 JK acknowledges financial support from Imperial College London through an Imperial College Research Fellowship grant.
 ES acknowledges support from NASA XRP grants 80NSSC23K0282 and 80NSSC25K7153.
+This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with program \#$2512$.